-Each tour is conducted by a Mine Guide who is familiar with the Mine's history and the history of Walhalla.
-Tours are informative as well as entertaining.
+Each tour is conducted by a Mine Guide familiar with the Mine’s history and the history of Walhalla and is designed to be informative and entertaining.
 The Mine is operated under strict State Government enforced protocols.
 The safety of our patrons and staff is of paramount importance.

 The Long Tunnel Extended Mine caters particularly for school groups.
 Bookings can be made directly with the Mine by phone to 03 5165 6259 or email to firstname.lastname@example.org.
 Alternatively if school groups are staying at

 Costs for school groups are $12 per head for groups of more than 12 students, with one adult free of charge to every 10 students.
 A higher adult/student allowance applies for special needs students.
 The maximum number for each group is generally 20, but arrangements can be made for multiple tours at 20 minute intervals.

 (To download a student project sheet or Teachers Information sheet please click here)

 In 1863, a group of prospectors led by Ned Stringer travelled down the Aberfeldy River from the Goulburn valley at around the same time as the goldfields of the Jordan and Jericho were being opened up.
 The group reached the Thomson River and followed it downstream exploring tributaries as they travelled.
 Just past the tributary now known as Stringer’s Creek, they found good gold prospects.
 By following this creek upstream for a day, the gold in the creek was reaching significant levels, each man in the party was finding around an ounce of gold daily and the news soon got out, inspiring a rush to the area to the place that is now called Walhalla.

 Men experienced in quartz reef mining soon came to the site and realising the gold must have come from a nearby lode began a search that soon revealed a number of gold bearing quartz reefs, among them the now world renowned Cohen’s Reef.